 Pupils will know and use different map representations; in Year 4 pupils will use the Robinson, Dymaxion and Mercator projections.
-Pupils will also study Nepal and the Sherpa community, learning about the cultural of those who live there.
+Pupils will also study Nepal and

-Autumn I Autumn 2 modern Greece and Italy and tolerance and respect in comparison of Greek and Italian beliefs and values with those in Britain Spring 2 During fieldwork studies, pupils understand the aspects needed to carry out a safe investigation within the local area.
+Introduction of Democracy by the Ancient Greeks and comparison to modern day democracy in Britain.
+Democracy and tolerance and respect by comparing democracy in modern Greece and Italy and tolerance and respect in comparison of Greek and Italian beliefs and values with those in Britain OF SCHOOL the Sherpa community, learning about the cultural of those who live there.
+During fieldwork studies, pupils understand the aspects needed to carry out a safe investigation within the local area.
 Fundamental British Values Discussions around Tolerance when learning about the Sherpa community and traditions they hold.
-Summer I Summer 2 Year 5 Anglo Saxons and Vikings Key Learning Objectives the Viking and Anglo-Saxon struggle for the Kingdom of England to the time of Edward the Confessor Understand the power of story-telling, poetry and riddles during the Anglo-Saxon period.
+Autumn I Autumn 2 Spring I Spring 2 Summer I Summer 2 Year 5 Anglo Saxons and Vikings Key Learning Objectives the Viking and Anglo-Saxon struggle for the Kingdom of England to the time of Edward the Confessor Understand the power of story-telling, poetry and riddles during the Anglo-Saxon period.
 The mystery of the empty ship burial.
 Examine sources such a place names to understand the impact of the Vikings on the local area.
-Key Vocabulary Dark ages Missionary Monarch Monastery Turning point Wider Offer Comparing People and Places Key Learning Objectives Locate Middle East and North America on a world map and explore the landscape.
+Key Vocabulary Dark ages Missionary Comparing People and Places Key Learning Objectives Locate Middle East and North America on a world map and explore the landscape.
 Identify countries within the Middle East and North America.
-Compare the physical geography of the Middle East and North America.
-Understand imports and exports from a country in the Wartime Harrogate Key Learning Objectives a local history study a study of an aspect or theme in British history that extends pupils' chronological knowledge beyond 1066 Investigate how WW2 changed our local and national way of life, in the short term.
+Compare the physical geography Wartime Harrogate Key Learning Objectives a local history study a study of an aspect or theme in British history that extends pupils' chronological knowledge beyond 1066 Investigate how WW2 changed our local and national way of life, in the short term.
 Use sources to investigate what life was like in Harrogate during WW2.
-Key Vocabulary Bias Reliable Museum Climate Change Key Learning Objectives To identify the significance of time zones in relation to longitude and latitude Describe the 7 types of biome is and locate them on a world map.
+Climate Change Key Learning Objectives To identify the significance of time zones in relation to longitude and latitude Describe the 7 types of biome is and locate them on a world map.
 Recognise how the environment and people around the world are effected by climate change.
 Understand what a carbon footprint is and how this can be reduced.
 Describe ways our school community can reduce the impacts of climate change.
-Key Vocabulary Tropics Biome